lsmod/proof-of-history-explained/README.md

 For demonstration purposes, let's say it takes 1sec to create a sha256 hash.
 It would take me 3 sec to create this "proof".
 If I give it to you.
-You could verify quicker that it took me to produce it.
+You could verify quicker that it took me to produce it (supposedly about 1 sec using 3 core).

 Here is a example (in rust) of producing a stream of proof & verify it in parallel: